vickenstein/chamandir/README.md

 ChaManDir's vision is an all inclusive js library minus dom manipulation / ajax handling

-Currently only the OO development portion of the library is submit via github.
+Currently only the OO development portion of the library is submited via github.
 Others are work in progress, and when unit test are done will be added as well.

 µ is the prefered namespace for chamandir, though ChaManDir is currently the global namespace
 ```